 - Study of the use of clinical diagnosis in the nursing care of patients with dementia

-- Phonological and prosodic analyses of normal children and children with language development disorders
+- Phonological and prosodic analyses of children with typical development and children with developmental language disorder

-- Study on the language of children with learning disabilities, and their teaching programs 6 Treatment of phonological disorders based on distinctive features
+- Treatment of phonological disorders based on distinctive features

 - Experimental research on the awareness of educators or people in charge of childcare (or the present school teachers) on phonological disorders